OpenKemove/site_src/install/install.md

 the `ESC` key.
 This is the key that will trigger the DFU mode in the future.
 You should see a new device pop up in lsusb / device manager.
 It should be `OpenKemove DFU`

+** NOTE: macOS **
+For macOS users, please **DO NOT** open the flash drive in Finder.
+Instead please complete the operation using command line interface.
+You can do this with the following steps:

+0. Wait for the drive icon to show up in desktop.
+0. Open a termial
+0. `cd ` (space after `cd`) then drag the drive icon into your terminal.
+It should fill in the path.
+Then press enter.
+0.  ```bash
+    rm -rf firmware.bin
+    sync
+    ```
+0. `cp PATH_TO_LPC_BOOT.BIN .` (You can do the drag thing as well for `lpc_boot.bin`)
+0. `sync`
+0. `diskutil list`, then find the diskX where X is a number which contains the flash drive.
+0. `diskutil unmountDisk diskX` this is the diskX you found in the previous step.

 # Step 4: Flash QMK!
 Now we can use dfu-util to flash the device.
 Run `dfu-util` in the